There was an error with your log in

 • Experience the thrill of off-trail adventures on this 7-day all-female hike through the Paria Canyon, UT!
 The White House to Lee’s Ferry route that you’ll explore during the week covers 38 miles of canyon-floor ground with plentiful river crossings, diverse rock formations, and miles of mandatory wading.
 Let your seasoned, naturalist, female guide show you the basics of a backcountry adventure.
 Learn all about camping and navigating through the wilderness while you meet like-minded women, gain more self-confidence, and make lifelong memories!

-• After you arrive at Kanab, meet your guides and the group you’ll share this experience with over a welcome dinner.
+• After you arrive at Kanab by 4pm, meet your guides and the group you’ll share this experience with over a welcome dinner.
 Kanab is a true Western Classic.
 It will transport you back to a time when small-town charm and cattle ranching was a mainstream way of life.
 Relax and energize for tomorrow, and spend the night in the Canyons Collection.

 Paria Canyon